leszek-wojcik/robobo/docs/_posts/2018-01-12-unit_tests.md

 on development computer instead of Arduino target.
 Such approach is convenient for developer since he doesn't need to load software to target board in order to validate results of tests.
 Test feedback is delivered straight from unit test execution on developer machine.
-For medium and large scale projects this is big benefit as it speeds up development process.
+This is big benefit for medium and large scale projects as it speeds up development process.
 There are several pitfalls which you should be aware of before starting such approach in your project.

 # Unit tests
 Arduino code (lets call it production code) is different than unit test code.
 Purpose of unit tests is to ease developer.
-Major function of unit tests is just to execute series of function calls and validate whether their output is aligned with developer intention.
-Code base that is used to compile unit test is common with production code because in the end it is production code we want to test.
+Major function of unit tests is just to execute series of functions calls and validate whether their output is aligned with requirements.
+Code base that is used to compile unit test is common with production code.
+In the end it is a production code we want to test.

 Unit tests application is like as any other.
 It differers from purpose perspective but from high level it is still compiled C/C++ code.
-In embedded development we deal with additional complexity factor which is unit tests run on developer machine (Intel or AMD x86) while production code is run on target (in our case Arduino).
-On development machine we have advanced OS like Linux or Windows while on target Arduino we usually have no OS at all.
+In embedded development we deal with additional complexity factor which is fact that same code runs on developer machine (unit tests on Intel or AMD x86) and same code is runs on target (in our case Arduino).
+There are many differences between these two targets.
+For instance on development machine we have advanced OS like Linux or Windows while on target Arduino we usually have no OS at all.

 # PC and Arduino differences
-Lets try to summarize what is different on these two platforms and how we should protect ourselves between these differences.
+Lets try to summarize what differcies are most important when running unit tests on development machine.
+Also lets learn how to write a code that wont be causing us a problems during development.

-# Built in types
+# Built in types on Arduino
-Almost all C/C++ books refers to platforms specific details on data types.
+Almost all books about C/C++ refers to platforms specific details when describing various data types.
 C/C++ doesn't guarantee sizes of basic data types.
 For instance if we deal with `int` type on a PC you will probably have 4 bytes representation in integral value.
 On Arduino you will have only 2 bytes for integral representations.
 What does this mean for you?
 Answer is quite simple.
 Maximum and minimum value for integral representations are `2147483647` and `-2147483648` on PC and `32767` and `-32768` on Arduino.

 In most cases you might ignore this fact but if you are crossing boundaries you might expect functional differences when running unit tests and target code.